 With the third ballot to determine the next leader of the Conservative Party taking place on 19 July, edie rounds up the environmental legacies and visions of each of the final 10 contenders in the race for No 10.

 In one of her last acts as Prime Minister, Theresa May this week confirmed that Parliament will create a legally binding net-zero carbon target for 2050 in the wake of the Committee on Climate Change’s (CCC) advice on doing so.
 But the question of who will help deliver that long-term ambition – and the short-term policy moves now needed to achieve it – remains to be answered.

-The second of these ballots will be put to the Party’s 313 MPs today and candidates will need to win the votes of at least 33 colleagues to proceed.
+The third of these ballots will be put to the Party’s 313 MPs today and the bottom candidate will drop out of the race.

 While most of the frontrunners’ peers will be asking whether they have what it takes to solve the UK’s Brexit conundrum, in one way or another, edie takes a look at the green policy records of each of the candidates - and what their visions for the UK's sustainable future look like.

 Gove has been one of the most prominent figures in UK discussions about climate change and the environment, and that isn’t surprising considering his job role as environment secretary.

 Recently, as a minister of state, he has praised the youth climate protests, met with Extinction Rebellion activists, and, despite some concern about the depth and detail of some climate change policy, he has overseen Parliament’s approval of a ‘Climate Emergency’ and an Environment Bill which includes a number of post-Brexit green laws and regulations.